 It’s one of our worst fears, but at some point in your riding journey you’ll probably finish a course without completing all the obstacles.
 And it’s sod’s law that this particular round was one of your horse’s best ever performances…

-2. Drove off without putting the lorry steps up
+2. Driven off without putting the lorry steps up

 You’re usually notified of this potentially catastrophic mistake by a fellow competitor frantically running alongside your vehicle banging on the driver’s side door.
 Note, always check both mirrors before setting off!